slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Don't be so humble - you are not that great.' -- Golda Meir*

 <!--
+"low self confidence is the source of all problems. all neediness is a sign of self low confidence punishing yourself for failing. failing is learning. honesty is the pathway to confidence. when you hide you create shame and shamelessness overtime is a defense against low self estime. physical puberty, psychological puberty" -- dan munro

 Self-worth is how you feel about the negative aspects of yourself.
 The people who truly have self-worth are humble.
 They don’t think they’re something special.
 They know what they are and what they aren’t, and they’re okay with it.

 Hopelessness is the root of anxiety, mental illness, and depression.
 It is the source of all misery and the cause of all addiction. -- m manson